chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-055-naturallink-personal-consultant-q-a.md

 Computers eventually learned how to beat humans at chess, of course, but Dreyfus remained steadfast in his views that machines were incapable of learning or applying "common sense."
 A March 1985 article from the *Austin American-Statesman* noted that Dreyfus had been dubbed "the black knight" of AI by a leading science magazine for his stance.
 But Dreyfus told the paper that he didn't think so-called expert systems could ever "be programmed to answer the kind of question that a four-year-old child can."

+Dreyfus was such a well-known AI critic at the time that it apparently caused something of a problem for Stewart Cheifet and the *Chronicles* production team.
+In a 1986 paper co-authored with his brother, Stuart Dreyfus, and [published in the *MIT Technology Review*](https://archive.org/details/MIT-Technology-Review-1986-01/page/n113/), Dreyfus revealed that he'd been scheduled as a guest for the [March 1984 *Chronicles* episode on artificial intelligence](https://smoliva.blog/post/computer-chronicles-revisited-020-expert-ease-kee-system/) that also featured Stanford University professor John McCarthy--the man credited with inventing the term "artificial intelligence"--and IntelliCorp's Thomas Kehler.
+Naturally, Dreyfus said he was there to provide a "balanced perspective" on the promise of AI.
+But things didn't go according to plan:

+>After much negotiating, an evening was finally agreed upon for taping the discussion.
+>
+>That evening the producer and technicians were standing by at the studio and [Dreyfus] had already arrived in San Mateo when word came that McCarthy would not show up because Hubert was to be on the program.
+A fourth participant, expert-systems research Michael Genesereth of Stanford University, also backed out.
+>
+>All of us were stunned.
+Representatives from public TV's NOVA science series and CBS news had already interviewed [Dreyfus] about AI, and he had recently appeared on a panel ... [with] McCarthy himself at a meeting sponsored by the New York Academy of Sciences.
+Why not on KCSM?
+It seems the "experts" wanted to give the impression that they represented a successful science with marketable products and didn't want to answer any potentially embarrassing questions.
+>
+>The shock tactic worked.
+The station's executive producer, Stewart Cheifet, rescheduled the taping with McCarthy as well as the demo from IntelliCorp, and he decided to drop the discussion with [Dreyfus].
+The viewers were left with the impression that AI is a solid, ongoing science which, like physics, is hard at work solving its quote manageable current problems.
+The public's chance to hear both sides was lost and the myth of steady progress in AI was maintained.

+Obviously, Dreyfus didn't hold a grudge as he appeared in this episode, which Cheifet no doubt offered as a makeup for what happened with McCarthy and Kehler.
+I'd also point out that the first AI episode had Herb Lechner, and not Gary Kildall, as the co-host.
+I wonder what Gary would have done if he had been present for McCarthy and Kehler's unprofessional no-show.

 ### Hendrix's Early Symantec Struggles Created Base for Future Antivirus Giant

 Stewart Cheifet introduced Gary Hendrix as a vice president with Symantec.
 Technically, Hendrix was the *founder* of Symantec.
 Although, as is often the case when researching the history of technology companies, the complete story is far more complicated.